Written by Nanette Hebdige

 Then, you’ve finally secured that much waited call and you’re doing cartwheels around your house.
 No need to get excited.
 That’s just part and parcel of the massive screening evaluation process to see if you’re even a fit.
 After that, you’re placed into that vast, recruiting black waiting hole to see if your candidacy will even be considered.

 And then you’re told you’re a great fit and your qualifications are stellar.
 You’ve secured various worthwhile interviews for different roles, so you are pretty confident that one will surely stick.
-NOPE.
-There is zero response from the recruiters because it’s rare any feedback is supplied.
+And yet, there’s zero response from the recruiters because it’s rare any feedback is supplied.

 Oh, the variables